 MAHLE is highly exposed to the automotive industry megatrend of carbon transition and electrification.
-Around 41% of MAHLE's revenues related to light vehicles in 2020 were dependent on internal combustion engine (ICE) related products.
+Around 40% of MAHLE's revenues related to light vehicles in 2021 were dependent on internal combustion engine (ICE) related products.
 As a result of increasing environmental standards and stricter carbon regulation worldwide, the share of ICE in global light vehicles (71% gasoline and 17% diesel in 2019) will gradually decline over the next years, with full and plug-in hybrid electric vehicles (4%) and battery electric vehicles (BEV, 2%) gaining rapidly in market share.
-In 2020, the share in BEVs in the EU increased to 5.9%, from 2.2% in 2019, and the share of hybrid electric vehicles increased to 16.4%, from 6.6%, according to ACEA (as %ages in light vehicle sales).
-Trends in the bus and truck markets are similar, although the carbon transition will take longer and diesel will represent the majority of vehicle sales at least until end of decade.
+In 2021, the share in BEVs in the EU increased to 8.2%, from 5.9% in 2020 and 2.2% in 2019, and the share of hybrid electric vehicles increased to 25.2% in 2021, from 15.4% in 2020 and 6.6% in 2019, according to ACEA (as %ages in light vehicle sales).
+Trends in the bus and truck markets, where MAHLE generates approximately 20% of revenues, are similar, although the carbon transition will take longer and diesel will represent the majority of vehicle sales at least until end of decade.

 In our report Automakers' move to alternative fuels will hurt returns; updated forecasts show faster adoption, we said that we forecast the share of alternative fuel vehicles (including BEVs and hybrid electric vehicles) will approach 40% in global light vehicle sales at the end if this decade, compared to only 4% in 2020.
 BEVs will be the most important AFV technology, with around 25% of global light vehicles.
+Our expectation considers that the electrification trend in regions like Europe and China will be much quicker compared to most developing countries, where the charging infrastructure is a major constraint and where environmental regulation is typically less demanding.
+MAHLE expects that by 2035, the share of BEVs and fuel cell electric vehicles (FCEVs) will increase further to approximately 50%, while the share of ICEs will decline to only around 30%, and plug-in and fuel cell electric vehicles forming the remaining 20%.

-To address this challenge, MAHLE has established a dual strategy to (i) strengthen its position in the area of ICE-related technologies and (ii) develop future technologies, which are used in BEV, hybrid electric vehicles and also fuel cell vehicles.
+To address the challenge of electrification, MAHLE has established a dual strategy to (i) strengthen its position in the area of ICE-related technologies and (ii) develop future technologies, which are used in BEV, hybrid electric vehicles and also fuel cell vehicles.
 This strategy includes R&D spending into growing products like oil management modules for hybrid vehicles, on-board chargers for BEVs and humidifiers for fuel cell vehicles.
-As a result of the development of these new technologies, MAHLE aims to gradually reduce its dependency on ICE-related light vehicle sales by around 1% per year towards 30% in 2030.
+As a result of the development of these new technologies, MAHLE aims to gradually reduce its dependency on ICE-related light vehicle sales gradually towards 25% in 2030.
 On a divisional basis, this will lead to declining contributions of Engine Systems and Components, while Electronics and Mechatronics will compensate the gap.
 The latter will result in a substantially higher content per vehicle for plug-in hybrid electric vehicles and for BEVs, compared to a conventional ICE powered vehicle.